spir0th/proyekgen/README.md

 # proyekgen
 A simple and easy project generator made in C++17.

+## Note
+[proyekgen2](https://github.com/spirothdev/proyekgen2) has started development, this does not mean that this version of proyekgen is considered legacy.

+The new version is re-written into Python with now supporting multiple archive types for template project files.

 ## Usage
 Generate a project by using a template: